Ch3sh1r3Cat/vue-svgi/README.md

 Vue.use(Icon)
 ```

-Load a family name with a json file for svg paths
+Load a family name with a JSON file with SVG paths

 ```javascript
 Vue.Icon.add('ico', require('./assets/icons/ico.json'))